 “Pax Soprana” isn’t a great episode, but it is certainly a good episode, the best scene coming near the end.
 Tony and Uncle Junior meet at a little league baseball game (?) and Tony tries to give his uncle some helpful analogies.
 He talks about pax romana, the longest period of peace in the Roman Empire, and how Octavian enjoyed a long, fruitful reign because he never ate alone and always shared his wealth.
 That one doesn’t work?
 Oh well, Tony has another one.
 He tells Uncle Junior an analogy that Junior himself once told long ago: two bulls overlook a field of cows, one says to the other “why don’t we run down there and fuck one?”, the other bull says, “no, why don’t we walk down there and fuck them all?”

 This is the winning analogy that persuades Junior to change his ways.
 Nothing like a good metaphor, especially if it involves horny amorphous bovines.

-While there are important plot mechanics here, this is still somewhat a “nothing happens” episode, which is something The Sopranos excels at better than almost any other show, save for Mad Men.
 “Pax Soprana” shows an assured control by David Chase and the creative staff, with the characters simply living out their lives and reacting naturally to the circumstances that surround them, an arid floating quality of time standing still pervading throughout.